Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/getting-started/javascript.md

 Uncaught TypeError: Failed to resolve module specifier "@popperjs/core".
 Relative references must start with either "/", "./", or "../".
 ```

 To fix this, you can use an `importmap` to resolve the arbitrary module names to complete paths.
 If your [targeted browsers](https://caniuse.com/?search=importmap) do not support `importmap`, you'll need to use the [es-module-shims](https://github.com/guybedford/es-module-shims) project.
-Here's how it works for Boosted and Popper:
+Here's how it works for OUDS Web and Popper:

 <!-- eslint-skip -->
 ```html